oslab-ewha/VMsep/README.md

 - Enable test signing
   - `> bcdedit.exe /set TESTSIGNING ON`
   - reboot the system to apply
+- Copy vhci driver files into a folder in target machine
+  - Currently, there are 2 versions for a vhci driver: vhci(old) and vhci(ude)
+  - vhci(ude) is newly developed to fully support USB applications using MS UDE framework.
+  - If you're testing vhci(ude), copy `usbip.exe`, `usbip_vhci_udf.sys`, `usbip_vhci_udf.inf`, `usbip_vhci_udf.cat` into a folder in target machine
-- Copy `usbip.exe`, `usbip_vhci.sys`, `usbip_vhci.inf`, `usbip_root.inf`, `usbip_vhci.cat` into a folder in target machine
+  - If you're testing vhci(old), copy `usbip.exe`, `usbip_vhci.sys`, `usbip_vhci.inf`, `usbip_root.inf`, `usbip_vhci.cat` into a folder in target machine
   - You can find all files in output folder after build or on [release](https://github.com/cezanne/usbip-win/releases) page.
 - Install USB/IP VHCI driver
   - You can install using usbip.exe or manually
   - Using usbip.exe install command
      - Run PowerShell or CMD as an Administrator
+     - if using vhci(ude), `PS> usbip.exe install_ude`
-    - `PS> usbip.exe install`
+     - if using vhci(old), `PS> usbip.exe install`
-  - Install manually
+  - Install manually(new ude vhci)
      - Run PowerShell or CMD as an Administrator
+     - `PS> pnputil /add-driver usbip_vhci_ude.inf`
+     - Start Device manager
+     - Choose "Add Legacy Hardware" from the "Action" menu.
+     - Select "Install the hardware that I manually select from the list".
+     - Click "Next".
+     - Click "Have Disk", click "Browse", choose the copied folder, and click "OK".
+     - Click on the "usbip-win VHCI(ude)", and then click "Next".
+     - Click Finish at "Completing the Add/Remove Hardware Wizard".
+  - Install manually(old vhci)
+     - Run PowerShell or CMD as an Administrator
      - `PS> pnputil /add-driver usbip_vhci.inf`
      - Start Device manager
      - Choose "Add Legacy Hardware" from the "Action" menu.
      - Select "Install the hardware that I manually select from the list".
      - Click "Next".
      - Click "Have Disk", click "Browse", choose the copied folder, and click "OK".
      - Click on the "USB/IP VHCI Root", and then click "Next".
      - Click Finish at "Completing the Add/Remove Hardware Wizard".
 - Attach a remote USB device
+  - if using vhci(ude), `> usbip.exe attach_ude -r <usbip server ip> -b 2-2`
-  - `> usbip.exe attach -r <usbip server ip> -b 2-2`
+  - if using vhci(old), `> usbip.exe attach -r <usbip server ip> -b 2-2`
 - Uninstall driver
+  - if using vhci(ude), `PS> usbip.exe uninstall_ude`
-  - `PS> usbip.exe uninstall`
+  - if using vhci(old),`PS> usbip.exe uninstall`
 - Disable test signing
   - `> bcdedit.exe /set TESTSIGNING OFF`
   - reboot the system to apply